InterviewGateway/interview_preparation/readme.md

 - Install R from here: <https://cran.r-project.org/mirrors.html>
 - Install RStudio from here:
   <https://posit.co/download/rstudio-desktop/>
-- Install these packages: tidyverse, lubridate, and any other analysis-related packages
+- Install these packages: tidyverse, lubridate, rmarkdown and any other analysis-related packages
 - **You can read Chapter 1 - 21 from [R for Data
   Science](https://r4ds.had.co.nz/index.html) to prepare for the test.**